Donate or sell your pieces to places that’ll make sure they get a second lease of life in new homes…

 Caritas Community Centre, 2/F, Caritas House, 2-8 Caine Road, Mid-Levels, Hong Kong, 2843 4652, www.caritas.org.hk

 Having been around for over 50 years, Christian Action is the only comprehensive provider of services to ethnic minorities, refugees, asylum seekers and foreign domestic helpers in Hong Kong.
-Their Green Collection Charity Drive will take anything that can be worn again.
-Call them a call to arrange a pick up right from your doorstep.
-If you have a lot to give, they’ll even pick up your items for free.
+Its Green Collection Charity Drive will take anything that can be worn again.
+Call to arrange a pick up right from your doorstep, and if you have a lot to give, they’ll even pick up your items for free.

 What you can donate: All wearable clothing, books and toys.

-The long standing NGO, Crossroads is no stranger to Hong Kong.
-They have been helping people in the community and all over the world for over 20 years.
-They accept all forms of re-wearables, which then go into their Global Distribution Program.
+This long standing NGO, is no stranger to Hong Kong.
+Crossroads has been helping people in the community and around the globe for more than 20 years.
+It accepts all forms of re-wearables, which then go into its Global Distribution Program.
 Half of the distributed goods go to cases sponsored by the Social Welfare Department, and the other half are designated for foreign countries.
-Call them for a pick up, mail in or drop off at their door, but note, since it can sometimes take a few weeks to arrange their pickup service, so you may be best off hiring a man with a van).
+Call for a pick up, mail in or drop off at its door (Note: It can sometimes take a few weeks to arrange pickup service, so you may be best off hiring a man with a van).
 More info on how to donate to Crossroads Foundation can be found here.

 Crossroads Foundation, Crossroads Village, 2 Castle Peak Road, Tuen Mun, Hong Kong, 2984 9309, www.crossroads.org.hk

-Friends of the Earth launched the Used Clothes Recycling Program in 2001, which collects all sorts of textile products from used clothes and shoes to bed sheets and handbags.
+Friends of the Earth launched the Used Clothes Recycling Program in 2001, which collects all sorts of textile products from used clothes and shoes, to bed sheets and handbags.
 Re-wearables are exported to neighbouring countries while the worn out pieces are turned into wipers for industrial use.
 Nothing goes to waste!
-They have many collection points all over Hong Kong.
-Check out their website and find the one closest to you.
+It has many collection points all over Hong Kong.
+Check out its website and find the one closest to you.

-What you can donate: All wearable clothing, shoes, bedding, handbags.
+What you can donate: All wearable clothing, shoes and handbags.

 Friends of the Earth, 2528 5588, www.foe.org.hk